klehman-rally/pyral/doc/source/overview.rst

 If you use PortfolioItem instances with pyral or you've defined your own "abstract" parent types and specific sub-types thereof, you are strongly encouraged to use the slashed specification to avoid ambiguity in identifying the Rally entity type.

+In the event your organization has created a sub-type with the same name as a standard Rally entity (eg, 'Project', 'Release', 'Milestone', etc.) you will be unable to use this toolkit to access those items.
+There will be no consideration given to supporting any custom PortfolioItem sub-type whose name conflicts with Rally standard entity name.